Almost-Riemannian manifolds do not satisfy the $\mathsf{CD}$ condition: A general strategy for disproving the CD condition

-as $s\to0$ and $q\in\mathcal{O}_{q_0}$.
-The relation between the two expansions come from \eqref{eq:grad_delta}.
+as $s\to0$.
+The relation between the two expansions comes from \eqref{eq:grad_delta}.
 Therefore, we obtain the following formulas for $B_q(s)$ and its derivatives at $s=0$: for the zero order term, we have

 For the first derivative of $B_q(s)$, we differentiate component by component.
-Notice that we have to take into account the quantities $\partial_{z_i}G(0,q)$, with $i=0,\ldots,n-1$\footnote{With a slight abuse of notation, we set $z_0=x$.}, therefore we have to differentiate the expansion \eqref{eq:def_fh}, namely:
+Notice that we have to take into account the quantities $\partial_{z_i}G(0,q)$, with $i=0,\ldots,n-1$\footnote{Here and below, with a slight abuse of notation, for $i=0$, we set $z_0=x$ and $\partial_{z_0}=\partial_x$.}, therefore we have to differentiate the expansion \eqref{eq:def_fh}, namely:

 as $s\to0$, for any $i=0,\ldots,n-1$, where the derivatives have to be interpreted component by component.
 Therefore, we obtain:

 Analogously, we can deduce the expression for the second-order derivative of $B_q(s)$ at $s=0$: